Disputes with Gambling Operators - Alternative Dispute ResolutionContact us: 0203 621 3908 or 07827 961764 or by email

-Click2Resolve is an independent alternative dispute resolution service, which is the trading name of ProMediate (UK) Limited, which has been set up to resolve disputes between customers and businesses in the UK in accordance with the ADR Directive and ODR Regulations.
+We are: an independent alternative dispute resolution service, ProMediate (UK) Limited, which has been set up to resolve disputes between customers and businesses in the UK in accordance with the ADR Directive and ODR Regulations.

 ProMediate (UK) Limited is registered with the Civil Mediation Council and authorised by Trading Standards and the Gambling Commission.

-Click2Resolve will accept any complaints about a business, subject to the terms of acceptance, to include both domestic and cross-border disputes, including disputes referred via the new online dispute resolution platform, in any language, by post email online or by telephone.
+We will accept any complaints about a business, subject to the terms of acceptance, to include both domestic and cross-border disputes, including disputes referred via the online dispute resolution platform, in any language, by post email online or by telephone.

 Ours is a voluntary mediation process, as opposed to an Ombudsman or Arbitration style process where a decision is imposed on the parties.